vdmasek/pmi/README.md

 ## Start modeling with cross validation implementation

 This is the modeling step.
-It fits a variety of models by tweaking the weight type and the number of neighbours to analyse.
+It fits a variety of models by tweaking the weight type and the number of neighbours to analyze.

 The output shows a 10-fold cross-validation mean score for a range of k-nn parameters.